smuellerd/pepquery/docs/source/standalone.rst

 **Results**

 The results will appear in your specified output folder.
-The main result file of PepQuery is the ptm_rank.txt file.
+The main result file of PepQuery is the psm_rank.txt file.
 This file includes the detailed identification results for the input target peptide.
 You can open the psm_rank.txt file in excel and check how many PSMs passed the quality checks (confident = 'Yes').